finley541/vantiq/README.md

 # License

-This project is licensed under the CC BY license.
+This project is licensed under the CC BY Attribution 4.0 International license.